-The second main reason is the brands, ideally, the stocks should be not only a brand but more likely a reasonably famous brand or brands so you can increase your chances of earning better profits.
+The second main reason is the brands; ideally, the stocks should not only be a brand but more likely a reasonably famous brand or brands, so you can increase your chances of earning better profits.

-Very low wholesale price cost.
+Very low wholesale price.

 Famous brands.